 As MSF has been denied access to the population trapped inside the Vanni, the organization is relying on the personal accounts of patients to highlight what is happening there.

 One 53-year-old woman told MSF staff how her family spent days in a bunker without food and water.
 Out of desperation, and despite the shelling, they left their bunker to get some food when three out of her 15 family members were killed on the spot.
 Her daughter was seriously wounded by shrapnel and is now in Vavuniya Hospital.
 Some of her relatives had to stay behind in the Vanni.
 She does not know whether they are still alive.
-This is only one example and many any people tell a similar story.
+This is only one example and many other people tell a similar story.

 MSF teams are still unable to enter the Vanni to evaluate the needs of the affected population and provide urgently needed medical care.
 Together with other international organizations, MSF has been denied access since September 2008.